A digital-archival exploration · Generative Anthropology

 EDITORIAL NOTE (Aria) — This is the section's analytical hinge, and it cuts deeper than it looks.
 If the turn was against the founder, who was fused with the sacred center, then Roamcult may not be a case of "no scapegoat" (as the proposal currently has it) but of a scapegoating that misfired: targeting the center did not re-cohere the group in the Girardian way — it desacralized the center and the scene dissipated.
 That is arguably a stronger resolution of the Girard–Gans question than "no scapegoat at all."
 But it is participant memory, not documented data, it names a real person, and it runs ahead of the submitted GASC abstract.
 Treat it as a hypothesis to substantiate, not a finding — and decide deliberately whether the public site should lead the paper here.

-How the archive was made — and its limits
+How the archive was made — and the raw data itself

 The argument above is interpretive; this page documents the evidence honestly, including where it is incomplete or noisy.
-Transparency about the archive is part of the method.
+Transparency about the archive is part of the method — and the raw data is yours to take.

 Collection